uppedtrout/Better-config/README.md

 have no power, and will only confuse.
 The best Spirits to summon in the early Rites are the Fifty Spirits of the Names of Lord MARDUK who give excellent attendance and who are careful Watchers of the Outside.
-They should not be detained any longer than is necessary, and some are indeed violentDownloaded from www.holybooks.com and impatient natures, and their task is to be given in as short a time as possible, and then they are to be released.
+They should not be detained any longer than is necessary, and some are indeed violent and impatient natures, and their task is to be given in as short a time as possible, and then they are to be released.
 After these, the Spirits of the seven Spheres may be invoked to advantage, after the Priest